 Full instructions, template, and photos take you through each step of cutting out the crepe paper, making the fringe, shaping the petals, and assembling the flower.Continue to 5 of 11 below.

 05 of 11

-Crepe paper in your choice of color for the petals and green for the stem comes together to create this beautiful giant crepe paper rose designed by Studio DIY.
+Crepe paper in your choice of color for the petals and green for the stem comes together to create this beautiful giant crepe paper rose designed by Martha Stewart.

 Downloadable templates, color photos, and written instructions will help you shape and assemble this gorgeous flower.

 07 of 11